The groups $G$ satisfying a functional equation $f(xk) = xf(x)$ for some $k \in G$: Many -groups are -groups

 To compute the number $f_i(n)$, we want to count how many different labels appear for $R_i$ at the end of the collection process for $R_i$.
 Hall showed \cite{HallP}*{Theorem 3.25} that if the conditions are of a certain type he calls $(\Pi)$ (that is only involve inequalities, equalities, ``and", and ``or" in terms of the label elements) for the $m_i$ label elements, then the number $f_i(n)$ is of the form

 as desired.
 He uses two types of conditions (existence and precedence): $E_i$ is a condition (on its label) for $R_i$ to exist, and $P_{ij}$ is a condition for an $R_i$ to be to the left of an $R_j$ at any stage where $R_i$ and $R_j$ have not been collected yet (this does not change as long as they both are not collected, so the notation is not ambiguous).
 Moreover he shows \cite{HallP}*{Section 3.3} that the induction process (collection and labeling) transforms existence and precedence conditions of type $(\Pi)$ into other existence and precedence conditions of type $(\Pi)$.
 Therefore, the only thing we need to show to finish the proof is that the initial existence and precedence conditions are of type $(\Pi)$.
 Recall that $R_1=x$ and $R_2=k$ where we give labels $(\lambda_1)$ to $x$ and $(\lambda_1,\lambda_2)$ to $k$.
-There are six initial conditions $E_1$, $E_2$, $P_{11},\dots ,P_{22}$, and they can be expressed using "$<$", "$<$", "or", "and" as follows: \begin{itemize} \item[] $E_1$ is the empty condition; \item[] $E_2: \lambda_1<\lambda_2$; \item[] $P_{11}: x^{(\lambda_1)}\text{ precedes } x^{(\mu_1)}$ if and only if $\lambda_1<\mu_1$; \item[] $P_{12}: x^{(\lambda_1)}\text{ precedes } k^{(\mu_1,\mu_2)}$ if and only if $\lambda_1<\mu_1 \textup{ or } \lambda_1=\mu_1$; \item[] $P_{21}: k^{(\lambda_1,\lambda_2)}\text{ precedes } x^{(\mu_1)}$ if and only if $\lambda_1<\mu_1$; \item[] $P_{22}: k^{(\lambda_1,\lambda_2)}\text{ precedes } k^{(\mu_1,\mu_2)}$ if and only if $\lambda_1<\mu_1 \textup{ or } (\lambda_1=\mu_1 \textup{ and } \lambda_2<\mu_2)$. \end{itemize} Therefore these initial conditions are indeed of type $(\Pi)$.
+There are six initial conditions $E_1$, $E_2$, $P_{11},P_{12},P_{21} ,P_{22}$, and they can be expressed using ``$<$", ``$=$", ``or", ``and" as follows: \begin{itemize} \item[] $E_1$ is the empty condition; \item[] $E_2: \lambda_1<\lambda_2$; \item[] $P_{11}: x^{(\lambda_1)}\text{ precedes } x^{(\mu_1)}$ if and only if $\lambda_1<\mu_1$; \item[] $P_{12}: x^{(\lambda_1)}\text{ precedes } k^{(\mu_1,\mu_2)}$ if and only if $\lambda_1<\mu_1 \textup{ or } \lambda_1=\mu_1$; \item[] $P_{21}: k^{(\lambda_1,\lambda_2)}\text{ precedes } x^{(\mu_1)}$ if and only if $\lambda_1<\mu_1$; \item[] $P_{22}: k^{(\lambda_1,\lambda_2)}\text{ precedes } k^{(\mu_1,\mu_2)}$ if and only if $\lambda_1<\mu_1 \textup{ or } (\lambda_1=\mu_1 \textup{ and } \lambda_2<\mu_2)$. \end{itemize} Therefore these initial conditions are indeed of type $(\Pi)$.
 This concludes the proof. \end{proof}

 \begin{remark} Lemma~\ref{L-Hall} can easily be generalised to collecting any expression in two variables $x$ and $k$ such that the expression has a labelling of type $(\Pi)$.
 If, in this labelling, $x$'s get $i$ labels and $k$'s get $j$ labels, then the load of a commutator $R$ is $i$ times the number of $x$ in $R$ plus $j$ times the number of $k$ in $R$, and the proof is exactly the same.
-The original expression in \cite{HallP} is $(xk)^n$ which has a labelling of type $(\Pi)$ with $i=j=1$. \end{remark}
+The original expression in \cite{HallP}*{Theorem~3.2} has the form $(xk)^n$ which has a labelling of type~$(\Pi)$ with $i=j=1$. \end{remark}

+For a prime $p$, the \emph{$p$-part} of a positive integer $j$ is the largest $p$-power that divides $j$.